emirpasic/gods/README.md

 ###Containers

-All data structures implement the continer interface with the following methods:
+All data structures implement the container interface with the following methods:

 ```go
 type Interface interface {